rdswift/hhb/packages/README.md

 # HHB - Interactive HTML Help Builder
 ## External References

 This directory is used to contain the external references used in HHBuilder.
-The appropriate files should be copied to this directory prior to building the project.
+The appropriate files and subdirectories should be copied to this directory prior to building the project.

 Current external references are: